Communication Summer Camp: Sessions

 Students will not be graded on their efforts.
 They will be challenged during the production of the newscasts to demonstrate the well-established principles of communication they've learned, as well as express their own styles of writing, message presentation, and broadcast production.

-Following completion of the Camp, students will receive a Certificate of Achievement and a DVD of their newscasts that will be mailed to the address listed on the registration form.
+On the final day of camp students will receive a Certificate of Achievement at the Presentation Event.
+Additionally, a DVD of their newscasts will be edited and sent to each camper at the address listed on the registration form.